 Water coming into your home is measured in pounds-per-square-inch and usually range from 35 to 100 PSI.
 The happy medium is somewhere between 40 and 50 PSI.

 When water pressure is very low, faucets may trickle and some appliances, like water heaters and icemakers, just won’t work properly.
-When it’s very high, you might hear pipes bang, or in extreme cases, lines can burst and flood your home.
+When it’s very high, you might hear pipes banging, or in extreme cases, lines can burst and flood your home.

-The solution for these ills is a global valve which regulates water pressure and allows you to adjust them to acceptable levels.
-First check the water pressure with a gauge that screws onto an outside faucet, these are available at most hardware centers.
+The solution for these ills is a global valve, which regulates water pressure and allows you to adjust them to acceptable levels.
+First check the water pressure with a gauge that screws onto an outside faucet.
+These are available at most hardware centers.
 If the pressure isn’t acceptable, then it might be worth talking to a plumber about installing a global valve, so that you can regulate your water pressure.

 |Preventing Water Hammer||Pressure Washer Cleaning Tips||How to Make Hot Water Heaters More Eff...||Advantages of Pressure Balance Valves ...|